 Young women wailed, while young men held up posters.
-From the city's central mosque to the federal secretariat, the throng marched and chanted, calling for the release of their leader, Sheikh Ibrahim Zakzaky, a Shia cleric.
+From the city’s central mosque to the federal secretariat, the throng marched and chanted, calling for the release of their leader, Sheikh Ibrahim el-Zakzaky, a Shia Muslim scholar.

-For the past eight months, Zakzaky and his wife have been held at an undisclosed location in what the Nigerian Department of State Security Services refers to as "protective custody".
+For the past eight months, el-Zakzaky and his wife have been held at an undisclosed location in what the Nigerian Department of State Security Services refers to as “protective custody”.

-"They are calling it a clash," says Musa Bangi, a 66-year-old retired civil servant and follower of Zakzaky.
-"How is it a clash when it was mostly our members who were killed?"
+“They are calling it a clash,” says Musa Bangi, a 66-year-old retired civil servant and follower of el-Zakzaky.
+“How is it a clash when it was mostly our members who were killed?”

-While the IMN says that about 1,000 of their members were killed, a commission set up by the government of Kaduna state reported that the Nigerian army had used "excessive force" and killed 348 members of the Movement, who they then buried in mass graves [PDF].
+While the IMN says that about 1,000 of their members were killed, a commission set up by the government of Kaduna state reported that the Nigerian army had used “excessive force” and killed 348 members of the Movement, who they then buried in mass graves.

 IMN members had allegedly blocked a major road in Zaria to conduct a flag-hoisting religious ceremony.
-A military convoy carrying an army chief, Lieutenant-General Tukur Buratai, was unable to pass by.
+A military convoy carrying an army chief, Lieutenant-General Tukur Buratai, was unable to pass.
 The Nigerian army insisted that the Movement was trying to assassinate the army chief.

-Buratai later told journalists that God had helped him to escape.
+Buratai later told journalists that God had helped him escape.